 So, to see the real surprise, you have to reach a cave that is located at a height of about 800 meters above the mountain foot.
 The entrance of the cave is about 30 meters wide and 15 meters high, and its length is about 450 meters from the entrance to the end.
 It’s called Shapur cave because the enormous statue of Shapur I is there.

 Yes, this remarkable manifestation of Sassanid art is so impressive.
 The height of this statue is about 7 meters and the shoulders are more than 2 meters wide.
 It’s carved out of a stalagmite in this limestone cave and dates back to about 17 centuries ago.
-It’s the only sculpture this large remaining from the ancient times in Iran.
+It’s the only sculpture of this large remains from ancient times in Iran.

 Shapur I was one of the most powerful Persian kings who achieved great victories against the Romans.
 In his last war with the Romans in early 260 A.D., he arrested the Roman Emperor and imprisoned him in the ancient city of Bishapur, 6 km from the cave, and therefore, the Roman Empire was dominated for a long time.
 This victory attracted the attention of the civilized world of the day to the power of the Sassanid Empire.